 For me, the Pillar of monitoring has made an enormous difference.
 I don’t like scheduling workouts, for example.
 What happens if I plan it for the morning but then want to sleep in (which, as a night owl, I will almost always want to do)?
 Instead, I prefer to hold myself accountable by monitoring progress within a specified time frame (a day, a week, a month).

 Strategies to Make Habit Change Happen

 Following her discussion of the Pillars comes the Strategies.
 These include: abstaining, convenience, inconvenience, safe-guards, loop-hole spotting, distraction, rewards, treats and pairing.

 You will have to read the book for a full explanation of each but I can illustrate at least one for you here: abstaining.

-As I have previously shared on this blog, in addition to starting my debt snowball in January 2017, I also switched to a Keto diet (low-carb, high-fat), and have lost over 30 pounds without hunger.
+As I have previously shared on this blog, in addition to starting my debt snowball in January 2017, I also switched to a Keto diet (low-carb, high-fat).
 The strategy of abstaining has been a tremendous contributor to my success.